nikhil-R-A/CS_4501-Final_Project/README.txt

-This repository contain the scripts used in performing the analysis of the scientific report manuscript entitled:
+This repository contain the scripts used in performing the analysis of the scientific reports manuscript entitled:
 "Dynamics of SARS-CoV-2 mutations reveals regional-specificity and similar trends of N501 and High-Frequency mutation N501Y in different levels of control measures"
+Justo et al. 2021

 Description of files:
 Preparation/ = This folder contain the python scripts and files necessary to perform the filtrations of low quality genomes from the GISAID database and the alignment against the reference.